-Security mechanisms, service levels and management requirements of all network services should be identified and included in-network services agreements, whether these services are provided in-house or outsourced.
+Security mechanisms, service levels, and management requirements of all network services should be identified and included in-network services agreements, whether these services are provided in-house or outsourced.

-The ability of the network service provider to manage agreed services in a secure way should be determined and regularly monitored, and the right to audit should be agreed.
+The ability of the network service provider to manage agreed services in a secure way should be determined and regularly monitored, and the right to audit should be agreed upon.
 The security arrangements necessary for particular services, such as security features, service levels, and management requirements, should be identified.
 The organization should ensure that network service providers implement these measures.